restechnica/semverbot/README.md

 There are several reasons why you should consider using `sbot` for your semver versioning.

 `sbot` is originally made for large scale IT departments which maintain hundreds, if not thousands, of code repositories.
-Manual releases for each of those components and their subcomponents simply costs a lot of developer time.
+Manual releases for each of those components and their subcomponents cost a considerable amount of developer time.

 1. Standardize how your releases are tagged
 2. Automate the releasing process for potentially thousands of code repositories